rackerlabs/docs-aws/docs/cloudhealth/index.rst

 Permissions
 -----------

+For detailed information on CloudHealth permissions, please see :ref:`User Management and Permissions <user_management_and_perms>`.

-CloudHealth provides views of individual AWS accounts for which you have AWS control plane access.
-Users with Account Administrator privileges are granted Power User permissions in CloudHealth.
-Please contact your Technical Account Manager with any questions related to your CloudHealth and Fanatical Support for AWS Control Panel permissions.
+Please contact your Customer Success Manager with any questions related to your CloudHealth and Fanatical Support for AWS Control Panel permissions.